The car industry is continuing to go through its most challenging time, with long delays in building and delivering vehicles.

 Everyone looking for a new car at this time is affected, be that through the Scheme or privately, and it is difficult to know when the situation will improve.
 Experts predict it will continue for the rest of the year.

-Both the Scheme and Motability Foundation’s Grants Team have been working hard to minimise the impact on customers and beneficiaries, however, at this time it could take a long time to get your new car, and your delivery date might change more than once.
-The selection of vehicles we are able to fund may also be affected.
+Both the Scheme and Motability’s Grants team have been working hard to minimise the impact on customers and beneficiaries, however, at this time it could take a long time to get your new car, and your delivery date might change more than once.

-Our Grants Team are taking increasing numbers of calls from beneficiaries who are concerned either by the long or changing lead times for vehicle delivery and the increase in Advance Payments, or making enquiries about the status of their application.
-We are also experiencing an increase in demand for financial help.
+We are currently taking increasing numbers of calls from beneficiaries who are concerned either by the long or changing lead times for vehicle delivery and the increase in Advance Payments, or making enquiries about the status of their grant application.

-Given this high volume of applications and calls, it is currently taking around four weeks for an assigned case manager to review an application.
+Given this high volume of applications and calls, it is currently taking around ten weeks for an assigned case manager to review an application for a charitable grant.

 We are always happy to speak to our beneficiaries, however, at this busy time and to help us get through the applications as quickly as possible; we do ask that you check our FAQs before calling, and that you wait for your case manager to contact you to say that your grant application has been allocated and to discuss its progress.

 Please read our updated Charitable Grant FAQs where you will find helpful guidance regarding each stage of an application.